ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 ======================================================================
 NOTES

-*   If no report file is generated, look at the black command console window for error messages that will help you fix the problem.
+*   Directory structure
+    My directory structure, which of course, I recommend 🙂 is-

+    Genealogy          (top level folder, mine is in my Home folder) myRD-DB.rmtree   (my main database file)
+      Misc Databases   (folder for other databases I frequently use) Exhibits         (folder containing all media files in a folder hierarchy) SW               (folder containing my various utility scripts and the ini file)

-*   CHECK_FILES feature: file path case in the database or in the file system path name is not significant.
+*   CHECK_FILES feature: file path letter case in the database or in the file system path name is not significant.

+*   REPORT_FILE_DISPLAY_APP
+    Option to automatically open the report file in a display application.
+    The included ini sample file has this option deactivated by commenting the line with the leading # character.

 *   UNREF_FILES
     If there is a difference in capitalization of file name or directory